How to Hedge Against Inflation

 Other stocks to look for in order to hedge against inflation are those which are able to weather economic turmoil without losing demand for their goods or services.
 For example, companies which provide consumer staples – everyday goods which people need – fit this bill.
 Consumer staple products tend to have inelastic demand – meaning that consumers will keep purchasing them regardless of their financial situation.

-Some examples of companies which provide staple goods are Unilever, British American Tobacco, Diageo and Coca-Cola.
+Some examples of companies which produce staple goods are Unilever, British American Tobacco, Diageo and Coca-Cola.

-You will be pleased to know that, with Admirals, you can hedge against inflation using all the methods which we have examined in this article!
+You will be pleased to know that, with Admiral Markets, you can hedge against inflation using all the methods which we have examined in this article!

-A Trade.MT5 account allows traders to trade CFDs on a range of commodities, including gold, whilst an Invest.MT5 account allows investors to purchase shares and ETFs from 15 of the largest stock exchanges in the world!
+Trade.MT5 account allows traders to trade CFDs on a range of commodities, including gold, whilst an Invest.MT5 account allows investors to purchase shares in over 4,500 companies and more than 200 ETFs around the world!
+Click the banner below to register for an Invest.MT5 account today:

 Invest in the world’s top instruments